jandebr/amstradPc/README.md

 *Amstrad PC* -- A fork of the *JavaCPC* emulator with enhancements for playing a collection of Basic program files

-This software is 100% pure Java.
-It is created using the Java Development Kit (JDK) 9 and should be compatible with JRE/JDK 9 or higher
+The software is created using the Java Development Kit (JDK) 9 and is compatible with JRE/JDK 9 or higher

 There is a [Wiki](https://github.com/jandebr/amstradPc/wiki) that documents the software